How to choose the best web hosting plan for your business?

 WordPress hosting is a Shared hosting platform specifically for WordPress websites.
 It usually comes with a control manager.

 WordPress hosting is usually a little more expensive than the standard shared hosting.

 Also, it can have restrictions and limitations for the WordPress CMS only.
 So, for example, if you wanted to install additional software alongside your WordPress website, you may not be able to.

-So if you want to also have your web host have your email avoid managed WordPress hosting providers.
-It’s not that’s just not an option, it’s simple, you usually would just use Google Apps or some kind of third-party service for your email hosting.
+So if you also want to have your web host have your email avoid managed WordPress hosting providers.
+It’s not that it’s not an option; it’s simple; you usually would use Google Apps or some third-party service for your email hosting.

-They also have a different billing method usually, and they charge you to choose a plan which you get a certain amount of unique visitors to your website in a month.
+They also usually have a different billing method, and they charge you to choose a plan which you get a certain amount of unique visitors to your website in a month.

-If you go over that, you might get bumped up to the next package, or you might get charged some kind of a surcharge fee.
+If you go over that, you might get bumped up to the next package, or you might get charged some surcharge fee.